Frequently Asked Questions (FAQ)

 You should upgrade osm2pgsql to a current version.

 This is most likely because you are running out of memory.
-Due to the way Linux system “overcommit” memory, osm2pgsql can not detect that it is running out of memory, so it can’t tell you what’s going on.
+Due to the way Linux systems “overcommit” memory, osm2pgsql can not detect that it is running out of memory, so it can’t tell you what’s going on.

 Please read the Notes on Memory Usage in the manual to get some ideas how to handle this.